paper-code20/Covid-19-Forecasting-via-Deep-Learning-andTopological-Data-Analysis/README.md

 This package includes the source codes and datasets used in this research project.
 We encourage the reader to review the submitted paper: Covid-19 Forecasting via Deep Learning and Topological Data Analysis, and its Supplementary material.

-The complete software list and requirements are included in the file "Requirements.txt".

-Since our proposed methodology was tested on two different dynamic networks, Ethereum tokens and Ripple currencies, we include two folders in this package.
-Each folder contains 4 subfolders:

 Codes: The full set of script files used in this research paper.
 ReduceDataset: The reduced dynamic network used through this research.